 It is recommended that you visit with your advisor first as there may be different options for your situation.
-To drop a course, email firstname.lastname@example.org from their UTEP email account and include: 1) your name, 2) UTEP student ID, 3) course name (e.g. UNIV 1301), and 4) the course CRN (e.g. 25896).
+There are multiple ways to drop a course, the easiest is to email firstname.lastname@example.org from your UTEP email account and include: 1) your name, 2) UTEP student ID, 3) course name (e.g. UNIV 1301), and 4) the course CRN (e.g. 25896).

 What is the Engineering Edge Center?

 It is the space on the 2nd floor of the Engineering Building that is dedicated to support and service all College of Engineering students with the crucial transitions of their college career.
 These include attending orientation and getting advised for their first semester and then engaging in all the UTEP Edge experiences.
 These experiences are high-impact practices for students that include conducting research as an undergraduate, joining a student organization, and obtaining an internship to name a few.